HenrikMader/RAG_public/README.md

 python run_model.py
 ```

+This will start serving the gradio UI over HTTP port `8082`

-## Alternative: Ansible Playbooks
+## Alternative Installation: Ansible Playbooks

 Alternatively this demo can be installed on a remote or local ppc64le RHEL host using the ansible playbook in the `ansible` directory.
-The demo will then run on the same port as the manual installation: `8082`

-For possible configuration see the [example Inventory File](ansible/example-inventory.yml).
+For possible configuration options see the [example inventory file](ansible/example-inventory.yml).

 ## Folder Structure